pitfail/pitfail-reports/report1/report1.rst

   *system*.
 It stores data regarding all user portfolios and the association of authentications with users.

-- *Securities* are financial tools such as stocks and bonds which may be traded for some amount of capital (dollars).

 - A *Stock information provider* is a supplier of stock pricing data for the present (within the margin of some minutes).
 They are queried for all data regarding actual market numbers.
 Currently, *Yahoo* used in this capacity.